-When people think of soap operas, most conjure up long-running daytime programs like General Hospital & Days of Our Lives.
+When people think of soap operas, most conjure up long-running daytime programs like General Hospital and Days of Our Lives.
 But night-time soaps are just as delicious, and one of the most successful of all-time is Dynasty.
-We were treated with 220 episodes of the trials and tribulations of two feuding families, the Carringtons and the Colbys, both oil-lucrative households located in Denver, Colorado.
+We were treated to 220 episodes of the trials and tribulations of two feuding families, the Carringtons and the Colbys, both oil-lucrative households located in Denver, Colorado.

-After a modest 19th placing in ratings its first year, Season 2 saw a huge bump in viewers, landing #5 of all the networks, right behind the mustache of Magnum P.I., Dynasty regularly competed against fellow primetime soap opera: Dallas, and by spring 1985, it was the No. 1 show in the U.S. Let’s take a look at the cast of Dynasty and see what they’re up to today!
+After a modest 19th placing in the ratings during its first year, Season 2 saw a huge bump in viewers, landing the show at #5 of all network programmig, right behind the mustache of Magnum P.I.
+Dynasty regularly competed against fellow primetime soap opera Dallas, and by spring 1985 had become the No. 1 show in the U.S. Let’s take a look at the cast of Dynasty and see what they’re up to today!

 1. John Forsythe (Blake Carrington)

 Even if you simply heard John’s voice, it would stop you in your tracks, as he gave life to the infamous Charlie with those beautiful angels!
 That’s right!
-John voiced Charlie for the TV show as well as the reboots in the early 2000s.
-His career finished on a full circle, as Charlie was the final role of John’s in 2003 as he retired from the limelight.
-Forsythe passed away in 2010 at age 92 from pneumonia but we’ll always remember him, partly, because of Blake Carrington!
+John voiced Charlie Townsend for the TV show as well as the reboots in the early 2000s of Charlie’s Angels.
+His career finished on a full circle, as Charlie was the final role of John’s in 2003’s Carlie’s Angels: Full Throttle.
+He passed away in 2010 at age 92 from pneumonia, but we’ll always remember him, partly because of Blake Carrington!

 2. Linda Evans (Krystle Carrington)

 Following Dynasty, the oil reserve had dried up, along with it, her string of successes.
 She decided to retire in 1997, because as she put it: “After Dynasty, I wanted a reality check.
 I wanted to get in touch with real life, you know?”
 Linda moved to Washington state and mixed things up, literally, as she began getting involved in the culinary arts.
-Even going as far as competing on Gordon Ramsay’s competitive TV show, Hell’s Kitchen in 2009.
-But in 2020, she’s back, baby!
-In her first project since ‘97, she’s 3rd Billed in Swan Song, a film that will come out late 2020, or early 2021.
-And we’re thrilled to watch Linda again on the big screen!
+She even went as far as participating on Gordon Ramsay’s competitive TV show, Hell’s Kitchen, in 2009.
+But in 2020, she was back, baby!
+In what was her first project since 1997, she was third billed in the 2021 indie film Swan Song.
+Fans were thrilled to watch Linda again on any screen!

 3. Joan Collins (Alexis Colby)

 Remember that season 2 ratings spike?
-Enter: Alexis Colby, otherwise known as Blake’s vengeful and scheming ex-wife added to spice things up.
-Collins began acting in her birth-country of England in 1951, & in ‘54 she was chosen by American director Howard Hawks to star in Land of the Pharaohs.
-Both the film & Collins were fantastic and led to 20th Century Fox courting the young actress and bringing her to Hollywood.
-After more success in films, like 1958’s The Bravados starring her and Gregory Peck, she began venturing into television and worked both mediums until Dynasty’s dynasty began.
+Enter: Alexis Colby, otherwise known as Blake’s vengeful and scheming ex-wife, added into the soap mix to spice things up.
+Joan Collins began acting in her birth-country of England in 1951 and in 1954 she was chosen by American director Howard Hawks to star in Land of the Pharaohs.
+Both the film and Collins were fantastic and led to 20th Century Fox courting the young actress and bringing her to Hollywood.
+After more success in films like 1958’s The Bravados, starring her and Gregory Peck, she began venturing into television and worked both mediums until Dynasty’s dynasty began.

-After Dynasty, she continued working throughout the ’90s and 2000s with recurring roles in Guiding Light, The Royals, & even American Horror Story in 2018.
+After Dynasty, she continued working throughout the ’90s and 2000s with recurring roles in Guiding Light, The Royals and even American Horror Story: Apocalypse in 2018.
 She has a movie in pre-production, titled Unforgettable, where she gets to act alongside Tippi Hedren.
 Additionally, a series she is one of he stars of — Glow & Darkness — is in post-production.
-Did we mention she’s 87 years old?
+Did we mention she’s almost 89 years old?
 Incredible!

 4. Gordon Thomson (Adam Carrington)

-Gordon Thomson’s expansive career began in ‘69 when he was 24 with a role in the film Explosion.
-You may remember a young Gordon from 1971’s Tales from Muppetland: The Frog Prince, a tv movie in which he played Sir Robin the Brave alongside Kermit the Frog and company!
-Being Canadian he worked with the Canadian elite, once in a stage production of Godspell opposite Gilda Radner, Martin Short, and Eugene Levy.
+Gordon Thomson’s expansive career began in 1969 when he was 24 with a role in the film Explosion.
+You may also remember a young Gordon from 1971’s Tales from Muppetland: The Frog Prince, a TV movie in which he played Sir Robin the Brave alongside Kermit the Frog and company!
+Being Canadian, he worked with the Canadian elite, once in a stage production of Godspell opposite Gilda Radner, Martin Short, and Eugene Levy.
 His first, true recurring role came in 1981 with the soap-opera Ryan’s Hope.
 The education paid off as he landed Dynasty the following year.

 Gordon really is a soap-opera Titan.
-One year after Dynasty’s conclusion, he landed Santa Barbara where he would act in 344 episodes.
+One year after Dynasty’s conclusion, he landed Santa Barbara, where he would act in 344 episodes.
 Following that soap, he hit gold again with 226 episodes of Sunset Beach in 1998, and it seems daytime television can’t get enough of him.
 He’s been on The Young and The Restless, as well as Days of Our Lives in 2009.
-At 75 years old, he’s still active in the business (in 2019 he was in the film The Experience) and notably, Gordon came out as gay in 2017.
+At 76 years old, he’s still active in the business (in 2019 he was in the film The Experience) and notably, Gordon came out as gay in 2017.

 5. John James (Jeff Colby)

-John James began playing hunky Jeff Colby on Dynasty in 1981, & really was in his element in a night-time soap.
+John James began playing hunky Jeff Colby on Dynasty in 1981 and really was in his element in a night-time soap.
 His first acting job was on one of the longest-running soap operas of all-time, Search for Tomorrow.
 He made small guest-spots on hit shows like Fantasy Island and The Love Boat before getting his first big break as Jeff Colby!
-John would extend this Dynasty role in the spin-off appropriately named The Colbys from 1985 to 1987, which actually aired while the original Dynasty show was still on the air.
+John would extend this Dynasty role in the spin-off, appropriately named The Colbys, from 1985 to 1987, which actually aired while the original Dynasty was still on the air.

 After Dynasty, the ‘90s were very slow, besides a role in a 1991 Perry Mason TV movie, but nothing really substantial.
-But then things halted entirely until he went back to his bread and butter, the soaps.
-In 2003 John began a recurring role on As The World Turns that continued for 5 years here and there, and in 2006 he was cast as Jeff Martin on All My Children where he appeared on 34 episodes.
-He may be gearing up for a return because he recently appeared in a sci-fi film called Axcellerator which was released in 2020 to decent reviews; and has My Son Hunter in post-production.
+Then things halted entirely until he went back to his bread and butter, the soaps.
+In 2003 John began a recurring role on As The World Turns that continued sporadically for five years, and in 2006 he was cast as Jeff Martin on All My Children, where he appeared on 34 episodes.
+He may be gearing up for a return, because he recently appeared in a sci-fi film called Axcellerator, which was released in 2020 to decent reviews; and has My Son Hunter in post-production.
 He is 65 years old and lives on a 230-acre farm in Cambridge, NY where he works with a local theatre group!

 6. Michael Nader (Dex Dexter)

-In 2001, Michael was involved in a large-scale drug bust in New York City’s East Village resulting in a felony drug charge after he was caught selling cocaine to an undercover detective.
-ABC fired the actor and Nadar sued unsuccessfully multiple times until finally, ABC gave Nadar one more chance to conclude his All My Children Role and in 2013 had 42 more episodes.
-Nader has been out of Hollywood since that reunion.
+It seems that, in 2001, Michael was involved in a large-scale drug bust in New York City’s East Village, resulting in a felony drug charge after he was caught selling cocaine to an undercover detective.
+ABC fired the actor and Nadar unsuccessfully sued them multiple times until, finally, the network gave him one more chance to conclude his All My Children role, meaning that he appeared in 42 more episodes in 2013.
+Nader was out of Hollywood since that reunion.
 On August 23, 2021 he died at the age of 76 only 10 days after being diagnosed with an untreatable cancer.

 7. Jack Coleman (Steven Carrington)

-Coleman took over the role of Steven Carrington after two seasons and Dynasty showrunners plucked him from another Soap as he was on Days of Our Lives the previous year.
-Jack has worked constantly since, his biggest role since being a Carrington was in 2006 in the NBC hit show, Heroes.
+Coleman took over the role of Steven Carrington after two seasons, Dynasty showrunners plucking him from another Soap as he was on Days of Our Lives the previous year.
+Jack has worked constantly since, his biggest roles following life as a Carrington being in 2006 in the NBC hit show Heroes as Noah Bennett.

 8. Heather Locklear (Sammy Jo Carrington)

-Not many people get one recurring role on a hit tv show, two is incredible.
-Two filmings at the same time is even more special and that’s what Heather Locklear could do.
-Locklear hit the scene in 1980, and by 81, was a regular in the Shatner-led TJ Hooker, as well as our Sammy Jo in Dynasty.
-These along with roles in The Love Boat and Fantasy Island made Heather one of the most popular TV actresses in the 1980s.
+Not many people get one recurring role on a hit tv show, so two is pretty incredible.
+Two filming at the same time is even more special and that’s what Heather Locklear was able to do.
+Locklear hit the scene in 1980, and a year later was a regular in the William Shatner-led TJ Hooker, as well as our Sammy Jo in Dynasty.
+These along with roles on The Love Boat and Fantasy Island made Heather one of the most popular TV actresses of the 1980s.

 She followed up her role as Krystle’s vixen of a niece by playing the rebel Amanda on Melrose Place.
-Following that was Spin City with Michael J Fox, and it appeared she could do no wrong.
-Sadly shaky personal relationships and substance abuse began to affect her career in 2009.
-These troubles would follow her all the way to 2018, when she was arrested again, for two misdemeanor counts of battery.
+After that was Spin City with Michael J Fox, and it appeared she could do no wrong.
+Sadly, shaky personal relationships and substance abuse began to affect her career in 2009.
+These troubles would follow her all the way to 2018, when she was arrested again for two misdemeanor counts of battery.
 Following that release, she was hospitalized in a suspected case of an overdose.
 Locklear has since become sober and recently got engaged to her high school boyfriend.
-She is also back in action and is filming a movie called Zombie Brothel.
-Although I may not see that specific movie, at 59 years old, we’re glad Heather is sober, happy, and working.
+In 2021 she starred in the TV movie Don’t Sweat the Small Stuff: The Kristine Carlson Story, which is hopefully a positive indication for the future.
+She is 60 years old.

 9. Pamela Sue Martin (Fallon Carrington Colby)